 On the right, we see the old Yacht in its final days, as viewed from the far side of Nicolas Street.
 Yhe scene remains apparently peaceful- a far cry from the orgy of speeding traffic that roars through here today.
 The building on the far right is still standing and until very recently housed a fine antiquarian bookshop.

 In 1965, the ancient Yacht, its windows and scratchings- together with every other building on the left-hand side of the photograph below- were bulldozed during the creation of the Inner Ring Road, and their foundations and cellars now lie beneath the left-hand carriageway of busy Nicolas Street..

 Drawing from 'Chester As It Was' by J S Howson, Dean of Chester 1872

-Packing up: final days at the Yacht 1965
+Packing up: final days at the Yacht, 1964

-Ancient oak beams in the roof of the Yacht, photographed in 1965.
+Right: ancient oak beams in the roof of the Yacht, photographed just before its destruction in 1965.
 Can you see the ghost?

 Do you have any more information about this old pub?

 Chester's Vanished Pubs parts 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | gallery

 Stroll | Old Pubs Gallery | Previous Picture | Next Picture